 What would you do if disaster strikes?
 Are you prepared to survive in a tornado, flood or blizzard?

-Twister - Storm chasers track deadly tornados as they sweep through the Midwest's infamous Tornado Alley.
+Twister: Storm chasers track deadly tornadoes as they sweep through the Midwest's infamous Tornado Alley.

-Sharknado - A tornado sucks sharks out of the Pacific Ocean and are set loose on an unsuspecting Los Angeles.
+Sharknado: A tornado sucks sharks out of the Pacific Ocean, setting them loose on an unsuspecting Los Angeles.

 Noah: A biblical epic tells the story of Noah and the great flood.

 The Day After Tomorrow: A super-storm freezes the Northern hemisphere and a small band of survivors fight for their lives.